 3) Access RDS to obtain key elements required by the scoring algorithm.
 Data needed will typically be those attributes that tend to cluster for abusive domain names including nameservers, registrar, creation date, registrant contact info (particularly e-mail, phone, and name), other contact information.

-4) Obtain other meta data from other sources to improve scoring including abuse reports, other reputation lists, lists of known DGA (domain generation algorithm) domains, white lists, and known benign infrastructure.
+4) Obtain other meta data from other sources to improve scoring including abuse reports, other reputation lists, lists of known DGA (domain generation algorithm) domains, “allow” lists, and known benign infrastructure.

 5) Score domain name and publish score in file, feed, or as a query response.